AndrewJ1234/ClothesExchange/README.md

     * send an email to the user's email to verify that they are indeed the user
 * (2 points) Connect React to Express via Axios
     * send data back and forth to React and Express servers and vice versa using Axios
+* (1 point) Tailwind CSS
+    * use Tailwind CSS; it's a challenging framework to learn

-10 points total out of 8 required points
+11 points total out of 8 required points

 ## [Link to Initial Main Project File](app.mjs)